 Governance of waste and recycling is a concept of an ideal approach for a corporation (discharger) to increase the corporate value through improvement of corporate brand image and reduced management risk by preventing an inappropriate discharge of waste by the corporation.
-The guideline has three specific points to
+The guideline has three specific points to consider.

 Necessity of a company-wide approach, where not only the personnel in charge of waste management on site but also entire organization from the top management to employees are involved in disposal and recycling of waste, is presented as a primary point.
-The importance to promote appropriate disposal, among others, through active involvement of top management by securing personnel and budget for the waste control department and requiring a company-wide approach, is emphasized discharge of the waste by the corporation, the significance of establishing a cooperative relationship with broader varieties of parties concerned including subsidiaries, partner corporations, retailers, disposal and recycling businesses to pursue appropriate treatment of the waste is highlighted.
-Coordination with disposal and recycling businesses has greater significance because it will enable the discharger to properly carry out disposal and recycling through opinion exchange about better methods of sorting, treatment and recycling of waste.
+The importance to promote appropriate disposal, among others, through active involvement of top management by securing personnel and budget for the waste control department and requiring a company-wide approach, is emphasized.